kenta0015/restaurant_inventory_bolt/planning.md

 -improvement 4:POS Analysis Module

--improvement 5 Convert from Web to iOS(maybe this can be done before "improve 4" )
+-⭐ improvement 5 Convert from Web to iOS(⭐ maybe this can be done before "improve 4" )

-## the detalis for the improvement 1 and improvement 4
+## the detalied steps for the improvement 1 to improvement 4

 ### the steps for improvement 1 Smart Invoice OCR Integration